South Bend International Airport: Facilities

-and expanded in 2011 by Ken Herceg & Associates, has one nine-gate concourse.
-Seven of the nine gates (2, 3, 5, 6, 7, 8, 9) have jetways, while two gates (2A and 6A) are ground level.
+and expanded in 2011 by Ken Herceg & Parpandy Associates, has one nine-gate concourse.
+The airfield saw expansive geometry changes beginning in 2020 with the re-alignment of Taxiway Bravo separate from the main terminal apron.
+Construction is still ongoing.
+Modifications taking place in 2024 also refurbished an existing gate, bringing its total gates to 9.
+This addition meant that the airport has eight jetways for aircraft to use (Gates 2,3,4,5,6,7,8,& 9).
 Amenities include cafes and restaurants, pet relief area, a concession area/lounge, a gift shop, a children's play area, a business center, and free Wi-Fi available throughout the terminal.

-Despite being partially obstructed by the new concourse the in-terminal viewing area remains open and offers live air traffic control transmissions from South Bend Air Traffic Control Tower/TRACON as well as a small airport-focused museum.
+Despite being partially obstructed by the new concourse, the in-terminal viewing area remains open and offers live air traffic control transmissions from South Bend Air Traffic Control Tower/TRACON as well as a small airport-focused museum.
 The viewing area is located on the second level of the terminal's atrium adjacent to US Customs.

 The airport is one of the few multi-modal transportation facilities in America that provide air, interstate bus and interstate rail service at one terminal.
 The St. Joseph County Airport Authority claims the airport was the first truly multi-modal airport in the country.
 As of 2019, interstate bus services have been moved to the downtown South Bend bus station.

 June 2017 brought the grand opening of SBN's International General Aviation Facility (GAF) which cleared nearly 60 international aircraft in its first partial year of operation.
 On July 16, 2019, a Boeing 747 chartered by the Liverpool Soccer Club landed at South Bend from Manchester, England.
 This flight marked the opening of the Federal Inspection Station (FIS).
 On the same day, US Customs and Border Patrol announced South Bend Airport would be the state's first Global Entry Enrollment Center.

 The airport is a maintenance base for regional carrier SkyWest Airlines.

 Operations

 Within Indiana, the airport is second in passenger enplanements (417,929) after Indianapolis International (4,375,317).
-SBN overtook Fort Wayne International in 2019 (397,938) to reclaim second place.
+South Bend International overtook Fort Wayne International in 2019 (397,938) to reclaim second place.
 The airport is in second place behind Indianapolis in cargo operations and third in the state for overall take-offs and landings.
 Due to South Bend's proximity to Chicago, South Bend air traffic controllers work closely with Chicago Center and Chicago Approach Control to sequence aircraft into and out of Chicago's terminal airspace.
 These efforts make South Bend's Tower/TRACON the second busiest terminal air traffic facility in the state and one of the busiest in the region.

 In 2019 the airport handled 47,756 aircraft operations, averaging 130 per day.
 The TRACON handled over 150,000 operations in 2019.